sakoht/data-provenance/README.md

 In the latter case, when the function returns the same data as a prior execution, a tiny record is made with the timestamp, and subsequent use of the result "shortcuts", since the output value has been seen before.

-The only down-side of option two is that, if the code attempts to run often but produces the same answer, you my fill your storage with tiny records indicating each time the attempt was made.
+The only down-side of option two is that, if the code attempts to run often, but produces the same answer, you may fill your storage with tiny records indicating each time the attempt was made.

 Idempotency and Concurrency
 ---------------------------